Capital Gazette Shooting Survivors Share Relief After Gunman Pleads Guilty

 San Felice attended court hearing on Monday and described the day as “grueling” and “hard.”

 “Sitting in there yesterday reminded me that being alive is… I call it an act of defiance,” San Felice says.
 “I’ve gotten so low honestly at this point that being alive doesn’t sound so great at times.
-But I have to live, I have to live as happily as and as loudly with as many articles as I can.”
+But I have to live, I have to live as happily and as loudly with as many articles as I can.”

 “I want to live,” she continues, “and I want to live as a reporter and I want to keep recreating that act of defiance every single day in my life.”